google/data-quality-monitor/deployment/gc_interactive_tutorial.md

 - `enable_notifications`: `true` or `false` to enable e-mail notifications for DQM runtime error and rule violations
 - `notification_email`: Required if `enable_notifications = true`. e-mail to receive notifications
 - `notification_period`: Minimum time in between e-mail alerts.
 Defaults to 3600s (1 hour)
+- `webapp_members`: Members who are allowed to access webapp.
+It can be an array of users email address, groups, service accounts, etc.

 <p>Did you save the config file with relevant information?
 Then click <strong>Next</strong></p>